robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 [![Constellation Diagram - Sine A with phase offset](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/13-constellation-diagram-sine-a-with-phase-offset.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/13-constellation-diagram-sine-a-with-phase-offset.png)

 As you can see power doesn't change much when we changed phase.
-Only point on the constellation diagram was rotated.
+Only point on the constellation diagram was rotated because in this case majority of vectors pointed to little different direction.

 ### Make some noise!